unknown source

 - bounded components upper bounds cutwidth by a linear function – By greedily placing one component after another.

-- bounded bounded components does not imply bounded distance to perfect – By a disjoint union of small components with distance to perfect at least 1.
+- graph classes with bounded bounded components are not bounded distance to perfect – By a disjoint union of small components with distance to perfect at least 1.

-- bounded bounded components does not imply bounded distance to planar – By a disjoint union of many $K_5$ graphs.
+- graph classes with bounded bounded components are not bounded distance to planar – By a disjoint union of many $K_5$ graphs.

 - star upper bounds vertex cover by a constant – trivially